bgcarlisle/ctcovidstop/README.md

 If `why_stopped` cites Covid-19 explicitly as a reason why the trial was stopped, the `covid19_explicit` column is TRUE, otherwise FALSE.
-In the case that there is no value for `why_stopped`, this column is NA.
+In the case that there is no value for `why_stopped`, this column is FALSE.
 This data point was manually rated by BGC.

 Trials that cite waning levels of Covid-19 infections as their rationale for stopping were not considered to be "stopped because of